walasek/node-modularity/README.md

 // Wrap your dependencies in modules class DatabaseConnection extends Module {
   async setup(){
-    this.db = await connectToMyDb();
+    super.setup(); // Make sure to pass the call into Module this.db = await connectToMyDb();
     // ...
   }